Being an Immigrant is Not a Crime

 - Diana supports the Municipal Voting Rights bill that proposed a process for New Yorkers who are legal permanent residents as well as those authorized to work in the country the right to cast a ballot in NYC municipal elections.

-Collateral Consequences of Immigrants
+Collateral Consequences of the Criminal Justice System on Immigrants

 An alleged accusation, criminal charges, and convictions can trigger detention and deportation for people who are not US citizens, subjecting them to far greater collateral punishments and separation from their families.